 Ingredients In Vegetable Biryani

-• White Basmati Rice– will be light and fluffy.
-You can use brown basmati, you will need to adjust the broth amount and cooking time.
+• Basmati Rice– or most long-grain rice, will be light and fluffy.
+You can use brown basmati; see the recipe notes.

 • Veggies- bell pepper and carrot.
-Feel free to add more- zucchini, eggplant, etc.
+Feel free to add others- zucchini, eggplant, etc.

 • Vegetable Broth make sure it is flavorful or make your own broth!